 As usual, the political divisions over various issues do not match the division between a Scriptural understanding and an idolatrous one.
 In this case, it’s the division between “conservatives” and “liberals”–or, better, between the rabid Republican and the rabid Democrat–on climate change (what an anodyne, meaningless phrase) and other, related environmental issues.
 You know it’s a disease because any response is immediately knee-jerking, fist-pumping, and unthinking.

-But Christians ought not to be caught up in the extreme partisanship of what seems to be America’s twilight years.
+But Christians ought not to be caught up in the extreme partisanship of what seem to be America’s twilight years.
 There is enough foolishness on either side to make any so-called “discussion” an exercise in engaging a fool according to his folly (Proverbs 26:4, not 26:5).
 When it comes to human responsibility for the volatility of the climate (and similar issues), too many Christians have been sucked into either viewing extreme weather as the moral challenge of our time, an issue of Biblical proportions; or into an involuntary muscle spasm of mockery and denial.

 [This appeared first at The Jagged Word on November 2.]